AyTIDa1165/Perspective-aware-Healthcare-Answer-Summarization/readme.md

 - Set the variable `MODEL_NAME` to `<model_name>` within the notebook.
 - Execute all cells in the notebook to evaluate the model's performance.

-This evaluation will generate metrics such as ROUGE, BLEU, METEOR, and BERTScore for the generated summaries.

 Supported metrics:

 * ROUGE-1, ROUGE-2, ROUGE-L